RUIMINMA1996/polymer_embedding_tutorial/index.md

 steps:
            -built inputs (X, y) for machine learing -create some lists for recording outputs
-           -initialize the model and data-splitting method
+           -initialize the machine learning model and data-splitting method -train the model via leave-one-out cross-validation

-           -train the model via leave-one-out cross-validation
+### Summary

-### Choose a machine learning model and train it in leave-one-out cross-validation
+Quantitative strucure-property relationships is the key of material informatics.
+Hope this simple tutorial will help more and more polymer researchers in finding and designing polymers.
+If you are interested and want to know more details, please let me know.
+I will try to get back to you.